• Skip to content

 Designation as a Regionally Important Geological Site or Local Wildlife Site can have implications for development proposals within these sites and also on adjoining land.
 They are shown within the Non-Statutorily Protected Sites designation on the Policies Maps of the Local Plan Sites and Policies document.

-Due to the dynamic character of the natural environment and conservation activity new sites or amendments to boundaries of existing sites may occur in the future.
-Three new Regionally Important Geological Sites were approved by the Strategic Director of Regeneration and Environment on 30 04 2020.
-The new sites include:
+Due to the dynamic character of the natural environment and conservation activity new sites or amendments to boundaries of existing sites may occur.
+Please see the table below for information on changes to the series.

 Designated sites are not necessarily accessible to the public and, if in any doubt, the landowner should be identified and permission for access sought.
 There is no automatic right of public access because of their status.